The 2026-2027 NetVUE Big Read

 Back to NetVUE Opportunities

-The Big Read program offers faculty members, staff, and administrators the opportunity to read and learn together about vocation.
+The Big Read program offers faculty members, staff, and administrators the opportunity to join a network-wide conversation about vocation.
 Each year, NetVUE chooses a recent book on vocation for participating institutions to explore; the books are provided at no cost to the institution.
 The Big Read is designed to complement other NetVUE programming and can support a member institution’s participation in NetVUE events and grant initiatives.
 Guiding questions and supporting resources are provided to help integrate a discussion of the text into an institution’s ongoing vocational reflection and planning.

 The Big Read can be a standalone event for an institution, or it can be completed in support of other current vocational projects on the campus.
 The following questions may help as you plan your Big Read and consider how it aligns with your other goals and activities related to vocation.